 The good news is that, like any training regimen, you will experience the fruits of this effort.
 You will spend more and more time with the breath.
 And the inner voices that think we’re bad meditators and frauds also tend to quiet down as well.
 Just like training for a marathon, when you put in the work, it pays off.

 Hi!
 I’m Jennifer O’Sullivan (Sati Yoga).
-I write about yoga, meditation, stress management, functional anatomy, and bit of this and that about living a healthy life.
-I teach yoga classes and workshops in the Washington, DC area, and you can find me online at Facebook, Instagram, or www.sati.yoga.
+I write about yoga, meditation, stress management, Internal Family Systems, functional anatomy, and a bit of this and that about living a wakeful life.
+Based in the Washington, DC area, I share gentle yoga, Buddhist mindfulness, and facilitated IFS Parts work in person and online.
+Find me at www.sati.yoga.
 I also co-host Skillful Means Podcast, which covers spirituality and yoga.